Fixed-term or specified-purpose contracts

-As far as is practicable, an employer is required to help a fixed-term employee to access training to enhance skills, career development and job mobility.
+As far as is practicable, an employer must help a fixed-term employee to access training to enhance skills, career development and job mobility.

 Maternity leave: an employee on a fixed-term contract is entitled to full maternity leave.
-However, if her fixed-term contract ends before the last day of maternity leave, this counts as the last day of maternity leave.
+However, if her fixed-term contract ends before the last day of maternity leave, the last day of her contract counts as the last day of maternity leave.
 This means that if the fixed-term contract ends during maternity leave, then the employee’s contract of employment terminates on that date.
 This does not affect entitlement to the full 26 weeks of Maternity Benefit.

-Employers are obliged to inform fixed-term employees of vacancies for permanent positions.
-This may be done by means of a general announcement.
+Employers must inform fixed-term employees of vacancies for permanent positions.
+This can be done by a general announcement.

-An employee who has worked continuously for at least 104 weeks under a fixed-term or specified purpose contract may qualify for a redundancy payment when the contract ends.
+An employee who has worked continuously for at least 104 weeks under a fixed-term or specified purpose contract can qualify for a redundancy payment when the contract ends.

-Employees may not be employed on a series of fixed-term contracts indefinitely.
-There are 2 possible situations where this arises as follows:
+Employees cannot be employed on a series of fixed-term contracts indefinitely.

 The Unfair Dismissal Acts 1977–2015 contain a provision aimed at ensuring that successive temporary contracts are not used in order to avoid that legislation.
 Where a fixed-term or specified-purpose contract expires and the individual is re-employed within 3 months, the individual is deemed to have continuous service.